Until further notice, Plaça de Catalunya and MNAC stops on the Red Route out of service. We apologize for the inconvenience.

 Your app for visiting the city with the Barcelona Bus Turístic: routes, stops and the most iconic places.
 A comfortable way to carry your tickets too!

-What to visit at the Blue Museum
+What to visit at Blue Museum

-For the most curious of you
+For the curious ones